toby-yip-518/Trap-Gomoku-AI/README.md

 # Gomoku AI Agent

-Heuristic-based Gomoku (Five-in-a-Row) playing agent in C, ranked top 10 out of approximately 100 submissions in a class competition based on head-to-head win rate against classmate-designed agents.
+Heuristic-based Gomoku (Five-in-a-Row) playing agent in C, ranked **Top 10 of approximately 100 submissions** in a class competition based on head-to-head win rate against classmate-designed agents.

+The challenge wasn't algorithmic novelty — it was **designing a heuristic that captures Gomoku's threat asymmetry within a per-turn time budget**, without minimax depth.
+The architecture below reflects that constraint.

 ## Approach